Thanking Your Volunteers: 5 Best Practices for Retention

 Saying thanks goes a long way!
 Make showing appreciation a part of your everyday volunteer program, from saying thank you to volunteers at the end of their shifts to throwing parties for all of your volunteers.
 Get their feedback, too, to make sure you’re showing your appreciation in a way they’ll appreciate.
 Then in no time, you’ll create a better volunteer experience and boost retention!

-Author: Kevin Penney, CMO & Co-Founder of Bonfire
+About the Author: Kevin Penney, CMO & Co-Founder of Bonfire

 Kevin Penney has been working in digital media for over ten years.
 He’s the CMO and co-founder of Bonfire, an online platform that’s reinventing the way people create, sell and purchase custom apparel.
 He enjoys strategizing, working closely with his team, and hockey, exactly in that order.